webpack/webpack.js.org/content/concepts/index.md

 ## Output

-Once you've bundled all of your assets together, we still need to tell webpack **where** to bundle our application.
-The webpack `output` property describes to webpack **how to treat bundled code**.
+Once you've bundled all of your assets together, you still need to tell webpack **where** to bundle your application.
+The webpack `output` property tells webpack **how to treat bundled code**.

 **webpack.config.js**